kasp416h/DataTable/README.md

 ## Installation

-To use this plugin, import the necessary components and set up your table as shown in the examples below.
+To use this lib, import the necessary components and set up your table as shown in the examples below.

 ## Usage